 Bruno, who was also the Blue Demons' head coach from 1976-78, has taken DePaul women's basketball to new heights -- during his tenure, the Blue Demons have achieved national status as one of the top women's programs in the country.

-Since his return in 1988, DePaul has won 504 games, competed at 18 NCAA Tournaments, two Sweet Sixteens (2006 and 2011), made four WNIT appearances, won four conference tournament championships and four regular-season titles.
+Since his return in 1988, DePaul has won 533 games, competed at 19 NCAA Tournaments, three Sweet Sixteens (2006, 2011, 2014), made four WNIT appearances, won four five tournament championships and five regular-season titles.
 Bruno's squads have also spent numerous weeks in both the Associated Press and ESPN/USA Today Top 25 polls, including a two-year run from 2004-06 that featured the Blue Demons ranked from start to finish.
 In each of those seasons, the club was ranked as high No. 10.
 The Blue Demons reached a program-best No. 7 in the Feb.
 21 Poll, while it finished the No. 10 in the final 2010-11 Associated Press Poll.

 Bruno and the Blue Demons' success have also come against some of the best teams the nation has to offer.
 Since 1988, DePaul has played 195 games against teams that were in the top-25 the week of their game with the Blue Demons.
 In fact, during the Bruno era, DePaul has posted victories over third-ranked Louisiana Tech (1996-97), sixth-ranked Vanderbilt (1995-96), eighth-ranked Notre Dame (2002-03) and ninth-ranked USC (1992-93) and Florida State (2009-10).
 In 2010-11 the Blue Demons posted the program's biggest win with an impressive, 91-71 victory over then-No. 3/2 Stanford at McGrath Arena on Dec.
 16, 2010.
 DePaul followed its historic win over the Cardinal with five more wins over top-25 opponents during the 2010-11 season.

 The WBCA began to recognize team academic success with an Academic Top 25 following the 1997-98 season.
-Since the poll's inception, the Blue Demons have been ranked eight times, including a program-best No. 2 finish after the 2012-13 season.
-In the two years prior, DePaul was ranked third.
+Since the poll's inception, the Blue Demons have been ranked nine times, including a program-best No. 2 finish after the 2012-13 season and No. 8 in 2013-14.
+In the three years prior, DePaul was ranked third.
 The Blue Demons were No. 8 following the 2009-10 season and reached the No. 11 position in both 2005-06 and then again in 2008-09.
 In addition to the on-court success for the 2010-11 Blue Demons', third-highest team grade-point average had the distinction of being the only top-10 program both on the court and in the classroom.
 DePaul finished the 2010-11 season ranked No. 10 in both the Associated Press and USA Today/ESPN Coaches poll.

 The DePaul women's basketball team boasted a program-best 3.625 GPA in 2012-13 and was awarded the BIG EAST's Team Academic Excellence Award for the sixth consecutive year for the highest GPA among their league counterparts.
 The 1997-98 and 2000-01 teams won Conference USA's Team GPA Award for having the highest cumulative grade point average among the league's then-12 women's basketball teams.
 DePaul's 2000-01 team GPA was the 13th-ranked GPA in the nation.